antizwiebel/SmartPlantPot_iOS/README.md

 ## Important

 Currently this app uses our specific API endpoint at trabby.at.
-If you want to change this, you should head to the class `Networkmanager.swift` and take a look at the `enum ApiEndpoints`:
+You need to change this to your own API URLS.
+To do this, head to the class `Networkmanager.swift` and take a look at the `enum ApiEndpoints`:

 - `homePage`: should be the URL to your API's plant/read php file
 - `plantUpdate`: should be the URL to your API's plant/update_from_app php file